The RL Perceptron: Generalisation Dynamics of Policy Learning in High Dimensions

-These covariances, or overlaps as they are sometimes called in the literature, have a simple interpretation.
-The overlap $S$ is simply the length of the weight vector of the teacher; in the high-dimensional limit $D\to\infty$, $S\to1$.
+These covariances, or \textit{order-parameters} as they are known in statistical physics, have a simple interpretation.
+The overlap $S$ is simply the length of the weight vector of the teacher, for the sake of neatness of equations, we choose $S=1$.
 Likewise, the overlap $Q$ gives the length of the student weight vector; however, this is a quantity that will vary during training.
 For example, when starting from small initial weights, $Q$~will be small, and grow throughout training.
 Lastly, the ``alignment'' $R$ quantifies the correlation between the student and the teacher weight vector.
 At the beginning of training, $R \approx 0$, as both the teacher and the initial condition of the student are drawn at random.
 As the student starts learning, the overlap $R$ increases.
-Evaluating the Gaussian average in \cref{eq:eg} shows that the generalisation error is then a function of the normalised overlap $\rho = R / \sqrt Q$, and given by
+Evaluating the Gaussian average in \ref{eq:eg} shows that the generalisation error is then a function of the normalised overlap $\rho = R / \sqrt Q$, and given by